rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - I use some other build system
 - I combine Cargo and another build system
 - If you use other build system(s), which ones do you use? (open response)

+### How do you build your Rust projects?

+Type: select all that apply (optional)

+- On my local computer
+- On CI infrastructure
+- On a remote or cloud server
+- Other (open response)

 ### Which compilation workflows are the most important to you?